aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                               for k, v in zip(t.keys, t.values)]))

 The argument to `BUILD_MAP` gives the runtime a hint of the dict's size.
-It's allowed to be wrong, since dicts can grow and shrink -- but not to overflow the two bytes allotted to an argument in bytecode.
+It's allowed to be wrong, since dicts can grow and shrink---but not to overflow the two bytes allotted to an argument in bytecode.
 Thus the `min`. ([XXX I think this digression should go, too:] A dict literal big enough to get clipped by this `min` would